ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Default: 0.0 (tolerance is not enforced)

 gains (structure)
+  Only relevant, if ``open_loop_control`` is not set.

   If ``velocity`` is the only command interface for all joints or an ``effort`` command interface is configured, PID controllers are used for every joint.
   This structure contains the controller gains for every joint with the control law

   .. math::